BIG HEAD

 What is big head?

 Calcium & Phosphorus deficiencies in horses, hyperparathyroidism (Bighead in horses) This is all too common in S.E Qld and must be addressed to prevent a possibly fatal occurrence or long term disability.
+It is easily treated, but do not delay.

-See below for instructions on how to mix.
+See below for instructions on how to mix:

 If the horse ingests the wrong ratio of these minerals it will result in brittle bones, calcifications, fractures and eventually death.
 Another trap people fall into is thinking that a large majority of natural grasses and pastures are Calcium 'deficient' - they are not.
-They contain as much and sometimes more calcium than legume feeds, however, they also contain an additional calcium oxylate, which attaches, or binds to the calcium and will not allow for its uptake in the digestive system.
+They contain as much and sometimes more calcium than legume feeds, however, they also contain an additional calcium oxalate, which attaches, or binds to the calcium and will not allow for its uptake in the digestive system.
 When this happens, we end up with things like NSH (nutritional secondary hyperparathyroidism) or 'bighead' in the horse, named after the appearance of the horses enlarged head.
 Some people are also responsible for adding calcium to the ration without recognising the need to balance it with the Phosphorous, and too much calcium, as with too much phosphorous may give a similar result as 'bighead' in the form of phosphorous deficiencies.
 So as you can see, the balance of minerals is critical.

 Horses can also develop big head if their diets contain wheat bran and pollard products.
 These diet components are high in calcium phytate which act in a similar manner to oxalate and not only bind calcium but also bind phosphorus in the process.